y-scope/yscope-log-viewer/docs/src/user-guide/format-struct-logs-syntax.md

 ### `formatter-options` (optional)
 Defines any options for the formatter denoted by `formatter-name`.

-* Formatter options can contain any character except the following characters must be escaped with a
+* Formatter options can contain any character, except the following characters must be escaped with a backslash:
-  backslash:
   * `{`
   * `}`
   * `:`